fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_uniform.md

 ### Description

-The probability density function of the uniform distribution.
+The probability density function of the uniform distribution:

+f(x) = 0       x < loc or x > loc + scale  for all types uniform distributions

+For random variable x in [loc, loc + scale]:

 f(x) = 1 / (scale + 1);            for discrete uniform distribution.